 - Pelargonium sidoides – (a wonderful South African plant related to the flowers that your grandma probably used to grow) .
 It’s specific for strengthening mucus membranes – especially in the upper respiratory tract from the throat to the sinuses.

 - Euphrasia (eyebright) – is a traditional herb for sinus-related issues.

 - Albizzia – is a herb that dampens down an over-active immune system.
 Hayfever happens because your body over-reacts to allergens, so this is a really useful herb for many patients.

 - Bromelain – a protein-digesting enzyme mixture derived from the stem, fruit, and juice of the pineapple plant which is anti-inflammatory AND anti-histamine.

 Everybody’s system is different, and the dosage needs to be right or you won’t get the results you want.

-Appropriate herbal medicines that are prescribed at the correct dosage will give you relief WITHOUT drying out your body, making you sleepy or reacting with other medications.
+Appropriate herbal medicines that are prescribed at the correct dosage will give you relief WITHOUT drying out your body or making you sleepy or interacting with any other medications.